jcorbin/skyline/README.md

 For "the skyline" however, desired outcome becomes less clear:
 - Do you just want to trace its outline?
 If so a list of `<X, Y>` points that describe each corner works.
-- But if you wanted to fill it in, you might instead want directly compute a rectangle strip; such strip itself has many representation questions.
+- But if you wanted to fill it in, you might want to directly compute a rectangle strip; such strip itself has many representation questions.
-- Furthermore, if you were really drawing this stuff (say targeting the GL api), you'd could directly triangulate the skyline (compute a triangle strip).
+- Furthermore, if you were really drawing this stuff (say targeting the GL api), you could directly triangulate the skyline (compute a triangle strip).

 # Go Setup